 - Use safe work methods.

-- Stop activity when discomfort is felt
+- Stop activity when you feel discomfort

 - Maintain correct posture